reubenharry/website/content/maths/Fourier.md

 ## The general idea

+It's really useful to think of the Fourier transform from the perspective of linear algebra.
+Details are given below, but the key idea (handwaving a bit here) is that the function $D^2$ mapping a function to its second derivative is an *operator* in an appropriate inner product space of functions.
+Moreover, it is a *Hermitian* operator, and so it admits an eigendecomposition, by the spectral theorem.
+Recall that that means $D^2 = Q\circ \Lambda \circ Q^T$ for $\Lambda$ diagonal and $Q$ unitary. $Q$ here is the Fourier transform/series (depending on the relevant space of functions - see below).
+Even though this is just basic linear algebra, rather than scary looking integrals, it already tells us the key properties of the Fourier transform: it's unitary (Plancherel's theorem), its inverse is its conjugate transpose (Fourier inversion theorem), and it expresses a function as a sum/integral of its eigenvectors, which are the complex exponentials (standard definition of the Fourier transform).

-The general idea of Fourier analysis is to express (sufficiently nice) functions as sums (or integrals) of some set of functions which have nice symmetry properties, usually complex exponentials.
-That is, we want to find something like a basis of periodic functions, in a vector space of functions.
+Less abstract version: the general idea of Fourier analysis is to express (sufficiently nice) functions as sums (or integrals) of some set of functions which have nice symmetry properties, usually complex exponentials.
 The applications of Fourier methods are therefore often cases where we want to "untangle" a function.
 This plays out in various different settings:

 - $\mathcal{F}:(\R/n\Z\to\C)\to(\Z\to\C)$ is called the Fourier Series: that is, a (sufficiently nice) periodic function can be expressed as an (infinite) sum of complex exponentials.
 In other words, $e^{ki\pi x}$, for $k\in\Z$, is a basis for periodic functions.

-- $\mathcal{F}:(\R\to\C)\to(\R\to\C)$ is called Fourier Transform: that is, a (sufficiently nice) function can be expressed as an integral of complex exponentials.
+- $\mathcal{F}:(\R\to\C)\to(\R\to\C)$ is called the Fourier Transform: that is, a (sufficiently nice) function can be expressed as an integral of complex exponentials.
 This is like a continuous analog of a basis.

-- $\mathcal{F}:(V^n\to\C)\to(V^n\to\C)$ is called Discrete Fourier Transform: is it a linear operator between finite dimension vector spaces, so can be expressed as a matrix.
+- $\mathcal{F}:(V^n\to\C)\to(V^n\to\C)$ is called the Discrete Fourier Transform: is it a linear operator between finite dimension vector spaces, so can be expressed as a matrix.

-- $\mathcal{F}:(\Z\to\C)\to(\R\to\C)$ is called Discrete Time Fourier Transform.
+- $\mathcal{F}:(\Z\to\C)\to(\R\to\C)$ is called the Discrete Time Fourier Transform.

 <!-- - Even and odd functions: Any function can be expressed as a sum of an even function (a function where $f(-x)=f(x)$) and an odd function (where $f(-x)=-f(x)$). -->